Agungvpzz/Customer-Cohort-Analysis/README.md

 ## 1. Introduction
 This report presents an in-depth analysis of customer cohorts.
 The analysis centers around understanding customer purchasing behavior, retention, and revenue patterns across different cohorts.
 Key findings shed light on customer trends, highlight high-performing cohorts, and provide actionable insights to enhance sales and customer satisfaction.

+## 2. Business Understanding
+A. Business Goals
+Customer cohort analysis enables businesses to segment customers based on shared behaviors and analyze these groups over time, aiming to improve retention by identifying churn patterns and enhancing customer experiences.

+B. Objective of this analysis
+Examine customer purchasing habits over time, focusing on frequency and value, to inform targeted strategies.

+C. Key Questions to Answer
+1. What are the retention rates for each customer group and how do they change over time?
+2. Which groups show the highest revenue growth?
+3. Are there common trends that help predict future behavior in these groups?

-## 2. Data Collection
+## 3. Data Collection
 The dataset can be accessed at the following link: https://www.kaggle.com/datasets/rohitsahoo/sales-forecasting

-## 3. Business Goals
-Customer cohort analysis enables businesses to segment customers based on shared behaviors and analyze these groups over time, aiming to improve retention by identifying churn patterns and enhancing customer experiences.

-## 4. Objectives
-1. **Pattern Cohort Behaviour Discovery**: Identify and analyze behavioral patterns of different cohorts over time to understand their purchasing habits, frequency, and value.
-2. **Enhancing Retention Rates**: Determine which cohorts exhibit lower retention rates and develop targeted strategies to improve retention for these specific groups.
-3. **Discover Seasonal Effect**: Identify key periods during the year when customer sales typically decline or stagnate, indicating a potential need for promotional activities.

-## 5. Methodology
+## 4. Methodology
-- We divided our customer cohort based on the quarter the customers purchased
+- Cohort Definition: Cohorts are defined based on the quarter of the customer's first purchase.
-- We used Python and utilized Python packages, such as Pandas for data analysis and Plotly for data visualization.
+- Metrics: The analysis includes customer retention rates, cohort composition, and revenue growth over time.
+- Data Period: Data analyzed spans 4 years from January 2015 to December 2018.

-## 6. Results and Analysis
+## 5. Results and Analysis
 ### Cohort Member Composition
 ![image](https://github.com/user-attachments/assets/83cb6539-7946-493f-b0d8-1f172975f342)
 <br>As you can see, the cohorts from Q2, Q3, and Q4 of 2015 have the highest number of members, at approximately 20%.